sebhaan/geobo/README.md

 GeoBO's probabilistic framework includes all steps from  prior selection, data fusion and inversion, to sensor optimisation and real world model output.
 The main functionalities of GeoBO are summarised in the following:

- - Joint probabilistic inversion tool by solving simultaneously multi-linear forward models (e.g. gravity, magnetics) using cross-variances between geophysical properties (cross-variance terms can be specified by user)
+ - Joint probabilistic inversion tool by solving simultaneously multi-linear forward models (e.g. gravity, magnetics) using cross-variances between geophysical properties (cross-variance terms can be specified by user).
  - Output 1: Generation of cubes and computation of complete posterior distribution for all geophysical properties (described by their mean and variance value at each location (cubecell aka voxel).
  - Output 2: Generation of ranked proposal list for new most promising drillcores based on global optimisation of acquisition function
  - Templates for acquisition function to use in Bayesian Optimisation